ShyShys/WHM-Leveling-Guide/WHM Leveling.md

 ## Healing
 Afflatus Rapture and Afflatus Solace are your go-to GCD healing spells after unlocking Misery as you lose no damage for using them.
 Plenary also affects Rapture so if you need extra healing for Rapture keep that in mind.
 At level 80 you gain temperance, giving you a healing buff and everyone in your party a mitigation buff.
 Use this during pulls as it just gives your tank extra mitigation and it also increases your GCD heals including regen which is a great tool to keep your tank healthy.
 ## Damage
 At level 72 Aero changes to Dia and Stone changes to Glare, both are purely visual and potency upgrades and their only major impact on your rotation is that Holy is no longer worthwhile on 2 targets over Glare if you don't need the stun.
-At level 74 you get Afflatus Misery which makes Solace and Rapture a damage gain even in uptime; 3 lilies and a Misery add up to 1,240p over four gcds while 4 Glares is 1,160p.
+At level 74 you get Afflatus Misery which makes Solace and Rapture a damage gain even in uptime; 3 lilies and a Misery add up to 1,240p over four GCDS while 4 Glares is 1,160p.
 This makes Solace/Rapture your preferred GCD heals as they both heal and refund damage, especially during downtime where they come at no Glare cost.

 # Levels 81-90
 ## New Abilities